 Our Data Analytics Module features algorithms to continuously monitor acting loads at critical sections of the structure and perform fatigue lifetime assessments.
-Our software support two common approaches for the load determination at relevant cross-sections:
+Our software supports two common approaches for the load determination at relevant cross-sections:

-Direct measurement with strain gauges:

-The most accurate approach for the measurement of bending moments at the reference cross-section consists of the direct measurement of longitudinal strains along its circumference.
-This methodology requires the calibration of the strain gauge offsets by means of a nacelle rotation in non-operational, low wind conditions.

-• Indirect measurement with virtual sensors:

-The determination of bending moments is possible based on virtual sensors derivated from accelerometer measurements.
-In order to do that, a finite element (FE) model of the system has to be used, which provides the knowledge about the mechanical coupling between the different locations of the structure.
+- Direct measurement with strain gauges: The most accurate approach for the measurement of bending moments at the reference cross-section consists of the direct measurement of longitudinal strains along its circumference.
+This methodology requires the calibration of the strain gauge offsets by means of a nacelle rotation in non-operational, low wind conditions. - Indirect measurement with virtual sensors: The determination of bending moments is possible based on virtual sensors derivated from accelerometer measurements.
+In order to do that, a Finite Element (FE) model of the system has to be used, which provides the knowledge about the mechanical coupling between the different locations of the structure.
 Due to the introduction of an engineering model in this concept, the results are less accurate than the ones from a direct strain measurement.
-On the other hand, the use of a model introduces an additional flexibility, allowing us to virtualize an arbitrary number of measuring locations.
+However, using a model introduces an additional flexibility, allowing us to virtualize an arbitrary number of measuring locations.

-The continuous monitoring of internal forces (mostly bending moments) is a necessary input for their health assessment during extreme events (ULS) and for the proper evaluation of cumulated fatigue damage throughout their operation lifetime (FLS).
-Given the large number of structural components and fatigue details present in a foundation system, it is common practice to focus on the monitoring of a single cross-section (typically at the height of the transition between tower and transition piece), as this "reference" cross-section is well characterized in the design documents with regards to ultimate and fatigue loads and allows for a quantitative comparison between design and measurements.
+The Continuous monitoring of internal forces (mostly bending moments) is necessary for their health assessment during extreme events (ULS) and for evaulating cumulative fatigue damage throughout their operation lifetime (FLS).
+Given the large number of structural components and fatigue details present in the foundation and tower of the WTG, it is common practice to focus on monitoring a single cross-section, typically at the height of the transition between tower and transition piece.
+This "reference" cross-section is well characterized in the design documents with regards to ultimate and fatigue loads and allows for a quantitative comparison between design and measurements.
 While the assessment in the ULS is based on the direct comparison between measured and allowable maximum bending moments at this reference cross-section; the assessment of the FLS requires a derivated magnitude, the so-called Damage Equivalent